 M.A. in Teaching (MAT)

-Graduates from the Masters of Arts in Teaching (MAT) Program are prepared to be competent, caring and reflective educators who are certified to teach grades 6 through 12 in chosen content areas.
+Graduates from the Master of Arts in Teaching (MAT) Program are prepared to be competent, caring and reflective educators who are certified to teach grades 6 through 12 in chosen content areas.
 The possible combinations for a teaching major(s) and minor(s) are listed below.

 The programís curriculum consists of academic study, professional preparation and field experience, providing students with pedagogical and content-specific knowledge, readying them to work with diverse learners in the middle school and high school classroom.
 Throughout the program, graduates gain the experience they need to apply technology to the 21st century classroom.